Black Hole - Neutron Star and Binary Neutron Star Mergers from Population III and II stars: Discussion

-As in the case of Pop.~III, Pop.~II BHNS mergers from model kro5 \citep{sb2013} mostly have $m_1>15\,\msun$.
+Pop.~II BHNS mergers from model kro1 show a peak at $m_1\sim10\,\msun$ and follow a decreasing trend up to $\sim60\,\msun$ (see Sec.~\ref{sec:m1_q_bhns}).
+As in the case of Pop.~III stars, Pop.~II BHNS mergers from model kro5 \citep{sb2013} mostly have $m_1>15\,\msun$.
 Model kro5 is thus able to reproduce massive BHNS mergers without the help of stellar dynamics \citep{rastello2020, mas2020, mas2024}.
-Nevertheless, because of their larger radial expansion with respect with Pop.~III stars, Pop.~II binaries are also able to produce more BHNS mergers with low-mass primaries.
+Nevertheless, because of their larger radial expansion with respect to Pop.~III stars, Pop.~II binaries are also able to produce more BHNS mergers with low-mass primaries.

 Figure~\ref{fig:bhns_q_all} shows the mass-ratio $q$ distributions for all the simulated models.
 Starting from Pop.~III stars, we notice that models with initial orbital periods from \cite{sana2012} peak at $q\sim0.1$ and extend up to $q\sim0.3$.
 Models based on \cite{sb2013}, instead, get to a maximum of $q\sim0.2$.
 We point out again model log3, producing BHNS mergers with extremely low mass ratios; this feature was already found and discussed by \cite{costa2023} in the case of binary BHs.
 Moving on to Pop.~II BHNS mergers, we see that model kro1 produces a peak at $q\sim0.2$ and extends to larger mass ratios with respect to its metal-free counterpart (see also Sec.~\ref{sec:m1_q_bhns}).
 Due to its primary mass distribution, model kro5 shows intermediate features between Pop.~III BHNS mergers with initial parameter distributions from \cite{sb2013} and from \cite{sana2012}.